<- All posts

 The first screen you see when you load up the web application is the posts table:

 Next, you can see the table data.
-You can click on the “view” button or the add new button to manage items.
-These buttons open a modal screen with this form:
+You can click on individual rows or the Create Row button to manage items.
+These open a modal screen with forms based on our table schema.

 This is just a form with fields coming from the table.
 But you can spice it up in any way you want to.
 You can include reference data, API calls, data from other tables, and even actions to send emails alongside cross-team collaboration and connection to multiple data sources.